thewtex/thesis/introduction/background_and_significance.rst

 ---------------

-Plaque inflammation is targeted in many of the newer nuclear imaging techniques [Chen2005]_.  :sup:`18`\ F-FDG PET detects the increased glycolytic activity of inflammatory cells.
-[Rominger2009,Tawakol2006,Rudd2002]_  SPECT imaging can be performed to trace oxidized low density lipoproteins (\ :sup:`99m`\ Tc-LDL), or apoptosis (\ :sup:`99m`\ Tc-annexin A5).
+Plaque inflammation is targeted in many of the newer nuclear imaging techniques [Chen2005]_.  :sup:`18`\ F-FDG positron emission tomography (PET) detects the increased glycolytic activity of inflammatory cells.
+[Rominger2009,Tawakol2006,Rudd2002]_  Single-photon positron emission computed tomography (SPECT) imaging can be performed to trace oxidized low density lipoproteins (\ :sup:`99m`\ Tc-LDL), or apoptosis (\ :sup:`99m`\ Tc-annexin A5).
-[Lees1988,Virgolini1992,Boersma2005,Kietselaer2004]_  Annovazzi et. al. have attempted to use :sup:`99m`\ Tc-IL2 scintigraphy to detect chronic inflammatory response indicated by T-cell and macrophage activation as a marker for Crohn's disease [Annovazzi2003]_.  :sup:`111`\In platelet scintigraphy is sensitive to thrombosis, but it cannot distinguish other tissue types [Manca2001]_.
+[Lees1988,Virgolini1992,Boersma2005,Kietselaer2004]_  Annovazzi et. al. have attempted to use :sup:`99m`\ Tc-IL2 scintigraphy to detect chronic inflammatory response have indicated that T-cell and macrophage activation as a marker for Crohn's disease [Annovazzi2003]_.  :sup:`111`\In platelet scintigraphy is sensitive to thrombosis, but it cannot distinguish other tissue types [Manca2001]_.